Disability pensions and work ability

 - Laaksonen 2020.
 Retirement on disability pension:

-trends, current situation, future outlook (Summary in English, Julkari) - Laaksonen ym.
-2021.
-The incidence of disability retirement due to mental disorders has increased among young people but decreased in older age groups (Summary in English, Julkari)
+trends, current situation, future outlook (Summary in English, Julkari) - Laaksonen & Nyman 2019.
+Retirement due to disability has decreased among the unemployed and older Finns of working age (Summary in English, Julkari)

 Overall, disability retirement is clearly more frequent among the older age groups.
 It increases particularly among those who are 50 or older.
 Nevertheless, disability retirement among the young has gained much attention and caused great concern since, unlike in the older age groups, disability retirement of the young has increased steadily throughout the 2000s.